 The U.S. Forest Service Alaska Region is seeking proposals from the public to lease, adaptively re-use, and preserve the M/V Chugach.
 The boat is a 62-foot, wooden-hulled crew vessel.
-The last remaining ranger boat, it has been listed in the National Register of Historic Places since 1992.
-From 1925 to 1950 the vessel operated out of Cordova, and since 1953 has been at Petersburg.
-It was an important transportation and communications link among the communities of Prince William Sound and Southeast Alaska and involved in a number of search and rescue operations.
-More information about the request for proposals is available at http://www.fs.usda.gov/goto/MVChugach.
-Proposals should be sent by letter or email to email@example.com.
-The project leader is Keri Hicks, Heritage Program Leader, U.S. Forest Service Alaska Region, and she can be contacted at P.O.
-Box 21628, Juneau, AK 99802, 907.586.7859 / firstname.lastname@example.org..
+The last remaining ranger boat, it is listed in the National Register of Historic Places.
+Since 1925 the boat it has been an important transportation and communications link among the communities of Prince William Sound and Southeast Alaska and assisted in many search and rescue operations.
+More information is available at http://www.fs.usda.gov/goto/MVChugach.
+The project leader is Keri Hicks, Heritage Program, U.S. Forest Service Alaska Region, 907.586.7859 / firstname.lastname@example.org.

 The Friends of Nike Site Summit summer tours for the public to see the Cold War facility near Anchorage are August 6 and September 11.
 More information and to register for a tour are at www.nikesitesummit.net/nike-site-summit-tours.html.
 Space is limited and the tours fill fast.